aforensics/HiddenVM/README.md

 ### What type of person might use HiddenVM?

-**HiddenVM** (called **HVM** for short), in the same way as Tor and Tails, is intended for a wide range of people and situations around the world.
+In the same way as Tor and Tails, **HiddenVM** (called **HVM** for short) is intended for a wide range of people and situations around the world.
 In our digital age of increasing surveillance and control, we need tools to keep digital privacy and freedom alive.

-If you are a political dissident in a country under totalitarian rule, for someone in your situation there has never been a robust tech solution to truly hide and protect your data in a convenient way.
+If you are a political dissident in a country under totalitarian rule, in your situation there has never been a robust tech solution to truly hide and protect your data in a convenient way.
 Our tool may provide that for you.

 We are aligned with the Tails and Tor projects in our intention and promotion of how this software could and should be used.